Course page PDF

 • ✓ Learn / identify a perceptron for a logical function.

-• ✓ Explain why a perceptron cannot represent XOR.
+• ✓ Explain why a perceptron cannot represent XOR — and how a hidden layer fixes it.

 L20: how do we actually train these networks? — gradient descent + backpropagation.